|

 unchanged from the stock '88/'89 911 Carrera.
 Fuel map changes have little to

-no effect, with the exception of the WOT map, when operating closed-loop via
+closed-loop via the O2 sensor, with the exception of the WOT map, versus changes

 timing maps.
 The timing maps of these chips have advanced the timing as much